 Tips That Can Help Increase Treatment Effectiveness

 There are a variety of other lifestyle changes that may help your teenager better manage their symptoms and allow their treatment to be more effective.
 If your teen has been diagnosed with depression, supporting them in developing healthy habits like the following can be helpful.
 If your teen is not currently experiencing any symptoms of a mental illness, encouraging them to prioritize the following can still help them remain in good mental health.

 Get regular exercise.
 Getting enough physical activity can offer both teens and adults a host of physical and mental health benefits.
 It’s well-known to be a mood-booster, especially when done outside in the sun.
 Additionally, some studies even suggest that exercise promotes nerve cell growth in the hippocampus, which may help relieve or reduce symptoms of depression.

 Lean on loved ones.
 Studies show that having a strong social support system is associated with a lower risk of both physical and mental health problems, from heart disease and obesity to anxiety and depression.

 Eat well.
-Research also shows that eating a balanced, nutritious diet can help reduce symptoms of depression.
-According to the experts, it should include plenty of fresh fruits and vegetables and should limit processed foods for best results.
+Research also shows that eating a balanced, nutritious diet can help reduce symptoms of depression and other health problems.
+According to the experts, it should include plenty of fresh fruits and vegetables and should limit processed foods for the best results.